thomasgladwin/teg_regr_tests/README.md

 The function (a practice project after reading Bingham & Fry, but a handy helper function potentially) tests linear hypotheses on regression coefficients beta_i of the form Constraints * betas = constants.

+E.g., assuming we have four predictors,

+[1 0 0 0]           [0]
+[0 1 0 0] * betas = [0]
+[0 0 1 0]           [0]

+Would constrain the first three predictors to be zero.

+[1 -1 0 0] * betas = 0

+Would constrain the first and second predictor to be equal.

+# For R:

-The function requires predictor and outcome matrices X and y (an intercept column must be added to X explicitly if required), plus a Hypothesis: a list of a Constraints matrix and a constants vector that defines the constraints to test.
+The function requires predictor and outcome matrices X and y, plus a Hypothesis to test: a list of a Constraints matrix and a constants vector that defines the constraints to test.
 Constraints can, e.g., test the effect of removing a predictor or equalizing two predictors etc. The function runs the F-test for the hypothesis (significance meaning the hypothesis is rejected) and provides the AIC's for the full model and constrained model.

-# For R:

 To run a typical test aimed at the predictors, where the intercept isn't of interest, center the variables and run without an explicit intercept (otherwise you'd have to specify you're testing against the constraint that all parameters are 0 except the intercept).